Skip to Content

 2. Fund releases for completed/resolved orders where payoutEligibleAt has passed

 Fund release is never triggered synchronously from API handlers.
 When a buyer confirms receipt or a dispute is resolved, only the status transition happens immediately.
-The actual Stripe transfer is always deferred to the background job after the settlement delay.
+The actual Stripe transfer is always deferred to the background job, which fires once the release floor has passed.

 Concurrency Control